 Develop a plan for addressing a current tantrum and preventing future tantrums.
 Behavior and/or reward charts can help as well as giving your child expectations around certain situations that often lead to tantrums.
 Give your child replacement behaviors and modes of expression to use instead of tantrums.

 The goal is to prevent a child’s inner dialogue from becoming, “I’m bad, everyone’s mean, no one understands,” or to move away from this thought process, which is what children may hear, even if it’s deeply unintentional on your end, when it comes to outdated, traditional forms of discipline.
 Instead, make the shift toward processes that promote the thoughts: “I am capable, I have tools, I can express myself in other ways, and I can be understood.”

 Some parents have said their ADHD child is ruining their lives.
 ADDH is a disorder and it is not necessarily the child's fault.
 Here's what can you do to prevent tantrums in kids with ADHD.

 Adjust your parenting style.

 Make a shift in your parenting style to one that is more suited to kids with ADHD, or that encourages healthy emotional expression.
-Using rewards or reward systems, leading by example (apologizing when you misspeak to your child, etc.), becoming more emotionally in tune and teaching kids about emotions, and improving communication/listening skills are all examples of changes you might implement.
+Using reward systems, leading by example (apologizing when you misspeak to your child, etc.), becoming more emotionally in tune and teaching kids about emotions, and improving communication/listening skills are all examples of changes you might implement.

 Maintain a routine.